basta/docuscraper/README.md

 ## Key Features

--   🚀 **Asynchronous by Design**: Uses `aiohttp` to crawl and scrape multiple pages concurrently for maximum speed.
+-   🚀 **Asynchronous by Design**: Uses `aiohttp` to crawl and scrape multiple pages concurrently.
--   🎯 **Precise Content Extraction**: Leverages CSS selectors to target the exact content you need, ignoring navigation, sidebars, and footers.
+-   🎯 **Precise Content Extraction**: Uses CSS selectors to target the exact content you need, ignoring navigation, sidebars, and footers.
 -   🔎 **Wildcard URL Filtering**: Easily restrict the crawl to specific sections of a site (e.g., `/docs/*`) to get only the relevant pages.

 ---

 ## Installation

-This project uses `uv` for fast dependency management.
+This project uses `uv` for dependency management.

 1.  **Clone the repository:**
     ```bash